Martin KahanecFounder and Scientific Director:

-- Labour markets and institutions Ethnicity and migration
+- Labour markets and institutions Ethnicity and migration Economic and labor policy

-His main research interests are labor and population economics, ethnicity, migration, and reforms in Central Eastern European labor markets.
+His main research interests are labor and population economics, migration, EU mobility, ethnicity, and reforms in European labor markets.
 Martin Kahanec has published in peer-reviewed academic journals, contributed chapters in collected volumes including the Oxford Handbook of Economic Inequality (OxfordUP) and the International Handbook on the Economics of Migration (Edward Elgar), and he has edited several scientific book volumes and journal special issues.

 Martin Kahanec earned his Ph.D. in Economics in 2006 from the Center for Economic Research (CentER), Tilburg University, the Netherlands.
-He earned his Master's degree from the Central European University in Budapest as well as from the Faculty of management, Comenius University, in Bratislava in 2000, where he also earned his Bachelor's degree in 1998.